Stuart Nelson

-Stuart James Nelson (born 17 September 1981) is an English professional footballer who plays as a goalkeeper for Dover Athletic.
+Stuart James Nelson (born 17 September 1981) is an English professional footballer who plays as a goalkeeper most recently for Cirencester Town.

 Career

 Born in Stroud, Gloucestershire, Nelson started his career at Cheltenham youth club FC Battledown.
 He also played for the Cirencester College Football Academy team, Millwall and Cirencester Town.
 County Cup success led to him being spotted by Northern Premier League side Hucknall Town after a spell with Doncaster Rovers.

 Brentford

 Nelson joined Brentford from Hucknall in February 2004 for a fee of £10,000.
 He was sent off on his debut against Brighton & Hove Albion.
 He completed his first full season with Brentford in 2004–05, maintaining 21 clean sheets and helping the team into the promotion play-offs.
 He signed a new two-year contract in August 2005.

 Nelson was appointed club captain for the 2006–07 season and scored the decisive penalty in a League Cup first round shootout win over Swindon Town.
 However, a ligament injury picked up in October meant that he was unable to play again until 2007.
 He returned and played 6 games towards the end of the season.
 He was released by Brentford on 16 May 2007.